Bell

 What the archive says about discipline, obligation, and the gap between intending and doing.

-— The Handoff
+— The Catalog

 The Rule of St. Benedict doesn't trust the monks to regulate themselves.
 It structures the day.
 Every few hours, the bell rings, and whatever you were doing stops.